-Getting a testimonial from a happy customer can be as simple as just asking for it.
+Getting a testimonial from a satisfied customer can be as simple as just asking for it.

-- Contact clients after 90 days with an email reminder for a testimonial if you did not obtain one immediately after completing your service.
+- Make it a part of your business processes to contact customers after 14 days with an email request for a testimonial if you have not obtained one immediately after completing your service.

-- Add a text box for entering testimonials in your client satisfaction surveys.
+- Include a field for testimonials in all client surveys.

-- Pull out your phone next time you visit clients or hand over a finished project and if they are delighted with the results, ask them if they wouldn’t mind recording a very short video testimonial/feedback interview.
-When recording the video, explain to viewers what you have done for the client and try to capture your client’s positive reactions and feedback.
+- Take out your phone when you next visit a client or hand over a finished project and if they are delighted with the results, ask them if they would be happy to record a short video testimonial/feedback interview.
+If they agree, while recording the video, explain to viewers what you have done for the client and try to capture the client’s positive reactions and responses.

 - Make it easy and write it for them.
-If clients send you positive written feedback that contains snippets of useful testimonial material interspersed with the rest of their message, grab the best sections (only use what they have given you – never put words into their mouth), and use these to create a testimonial, then contact the client and ask them for permission to quote them on your site.
-Explain that you have already prepared something to help them save time and let them know they are completely free to edit what you have written however they see fit before replying with their approval.
+If a client sends you a positive email thanking you for a great service that contains snippets of useful testimonial material interspersed with the rest of their message, grab the best sections (only use what they have written – don’t put words into their mouth), and use these to create a testimonial, then contact the client and ask them for permission to quote them on your site.
+Explain that you have done this to help them save time and let them know they are completely free to modify what you have written however they like before replying with their approval.

-Offer To Publish A Link Back To The Source Wherever You Publish Their Testimonial
+Offer To Post A Link Back To Their Site

-Offer to post a link back to their website in exchange for their testimonial.
+Offer to add a link back to their website in exchange for their testimonial.
 This is a great incentive for clients to provide a testimonial.
-It also makes the implicit statement to visitors that your testimonials are real and can be verified.
+It also makes an implicit statement to visitors that your testimonials are real and can be verified.

 Include A Testimonial Request In Your Auto Responder/Newsletter Messages

-If you have a subscriber list, include a request for a testimonial in one of your autoresponder broadcasts.
-Preferably, this should be timed to reach subscribers just after your clients have had a chance to measure the effect of using your products.
-Use words like “I need a quick favor” in the subject of your message and make the point of your email or message specifically about asking them for feedback, a testimonial, or a review of your services.
+If you have a subscriber list, include requests for a testimonial in a regularly-spaced email message.
+Preferably, this should be timed to reach subscribers just after your customers have had a chance to assess the results of using your product, service or solution.
+Use words like “I need your help” in the subject of your message and make the point of your email or message specifically about asking customers for honest feedback, a testimonial, or a review of your services.

-The LinkedIn “Recommendations” feature helps you solicit testimonials from other members that become part of your account.
-With LinkedIn, the process for requesting and providing recommendations is quite user-friendly and the person who provides the recommendation gets a link to their profile.
-If you get a recommendation on LinkedIn, ask their permission to reprint it on your website (once again, you can offer to add a link back to their profile in exchange).
+The LinkedIn “Recommendations” feature lets you obtain testimonials from other members that become part of your profile.
+The process for requesting and providing recommendations is quite user-friendly and the person providing the recommendation receives a link to their profile.
+If you get a recommendation on LinkedIn, ask their permission to reprint it on your website (and offer to add a link back to their website or profile in exchange).

-Create a “Testimonials” page and add a “more testimonials …” link pointing to this section throughout your content sections.
+Create a “Testimonials” page and add a “read more testimonials …” link to this section throughout your site.

-Tip: You can measure how useful customer testimonials are by how long visitors stay on the section of your pages or posts where you have added your testimonial content.
-A great tool for observing what visitors are doing on your pages are “heatmaps”.
+Practical Tip: You can measure how effective testimonials are by how long visitors stay on the section of your pages or posts where you have added the testimonial content. ”Heatmapping” technology is a great way to understanding what visitors are doing on your site.

-We have written an article about adding heatmap analytics to your site to monitor visitor behavior here:
+We have written an article about adding heatmaps to your site to track visitor behaviour here:

 If you use WordPress, you can use a plugin to display testimonials.
-Some plugins also let you add forms to your pages inviting users to submit testimonials.
+Some plugins also allow you to add a form to your pages inviting users to submit reviews and testimonials.

-Once your testimonial plugin is installed and set up (with instructions for using the testimonials submission form – if available), you then send users to your “Testimonials” page.
+Once your plugin is installed and set up (remember to provide simple instructions for using the testimonials submission form – if available), all you have to do is send customers to your “Testimonials” section.

-Easy Testimonials is a free plugin that lets you add customer testimonials to the sidebar as a widget, or embed them into your pages and posts using a shortcode.
-The plugin also lets you publish a list of all testimonials or output a random testimonial, and include an image with each testimonial, which is great for adding a photo of the testimonial author, a business logo, etc.
+Easy Testimonials is a free plugin that lets you add user testimonials to the sidebar as a widget, or embed testimonials into your pages and posts using a shortcode.
+Easy Testimonials also lets you insert a list of all your testimonials or output a random testimonial, and include an image with each testimonial, which is great for adding a photo of the testimonial author, their logo, etc.

-Easy Testimonials also comes with a “pro” version that has additional features and plugin support.
+Easy Testimonials also can be upgraded to a “pro” version that has additional features and technical support.

-To download and use the plugin, go here:
+To download and use this plugin, visit this site:

-Testimonials Widget is a free plugin that lets you add random or selected portfolios, reviews, quotes, or text with videos or images on your blog.
-You can insert testimonials using a shortcode, theme functions, or widgets with category and tag selections and specify different display options such as random or specific ordering.
+Testimonials Widget is a free WordPress plugin that lets you add random or selected portfolios, reviews, quotes, or text with videos or images on your site.
+You can insert testimonials using a shortcode, theme functions, or widgets with category and tag selections and have multiple display options such as random or specific ordering.

-The Testimonials Widget plugin has loads of additional features available via a premium version, including built-in functions for improved search engine results and technical support.
+The plugin has loads of additional features available via a premium version, including built-in functions SEO functionality and technical support.

-Go here to learn more about using the plugin:
+Visit this site for more information about using the plugin:

-This premium WordPress plugin offers many great features right out of the box, including:
+This is a premium plugin that provides plenty of great features right out of the box, including:

 - Responsive design that resizes for correct display on any device or browser.

-- Options to display your testimonials in a widget or as slideshows, sliders, grid layout, list layout, etc. using a shortcode
+- Display options for your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. via a shortcode

-- Styling options (display image at the top, bottom, or side of the testimonial, display testimonial in a speech bubble, customize font and background colours, font types and more.
+- Styling options (display image on top, bottom, or side of testimonials, display testimonials in a speech bubble, customize font and background colours, font types and more.